Butterfly Jam: Development

-The film was first reported as in development in 2022.
-It was written Kantemir Balagov and Maria Stepnova, with Balagov directing his first English-language feature film.
-It was produced by Pascal Caucheteux for Why Not Productions and Alexander Rodnyansky for AR Content, who providing financing for the project.
-Executive producers included Livia Van der Staay from Goodfellas, and the film was made in co-production with Arte France Cinéma with cinematography by Jomo Fray.
+The film was first reported as in development in 2022, shortly after Kantemir Balagov left Russia for exile in California following 2022 Russian invasion of Ukraine, which Balagov and his girlfriend Kira Kovalenko publicly criticized on their social media.
+The screenplay was written by Balagov and Marina Stepnova, marking his English-language directing debut.

+It was produced by Pascal Caucheteux for Why Not Productions and Alexander Rodnyansky for AR Content.
+Executive producers included Livia Van der Staay from Goodfellas.
+It was also co-produced by Arte France Cinéma and Pictanovo (Hauts-de-France region).